 Dave Filoni: Star Wars: Clone Wars, Star Wars: Rebels

 What else do we know about The Mandalorian?

 Our greatest source of info so far has been Favreau’s Instagram account, where he has been sporadically sharing pictures from the set.

-The most interesting of these is one of a droid who looks rather like IG-88, one of Darth Vader’s bounty hunters from The Empire Strikes Back, suggesting that it is set to make a return to the Star Wars universe – however we now know that this is in fact Taika Waititi’s IG-11, who within the show is often mistaken for his more famous bounty hunter doppelganger.
+The most interesting of these is one of a droid who looks rather like IG-88, one of Darth Vader’s bounty hunters from The Empire Strikes Back, suggesting that he was set to make a return to the Star Wars universe – however we now know that this is in fact Taika Waititi’s IG-11, who within the show is often mistaken for his more famous bounty hunter doppelganger.